utopia-php/logger/docs/tutorials/add-logger-adapter.md

 - [ ] Tags array

 If external API does not support any of these, feel free to add the information as tag.
 Every provider supports tags, so we can use that to store any officially un-supported information.

+If you need a custom logic for validation, you can implement `validateLog` function from which you call parent's implementation of it and extend the logic with whatever validation your adapter requires.

 ### 2.2 Register newly created provider